-Annual Public Health Reports (APHR) have played an important part in public health Practice since the early days of the Medical Officer for Health, when public health was originally based in local authorities.
-They remain an important vehicle for informing local people about the health of their community as well as providing the necessary information for decision makers in local authorities and local health services on health gaps and priorities that need to be addressed.
+Annual Public Health Reports (APHRs) have played an important part in public health practice since the early days of the Medical Officer for Health, when public health was originally based in local authorities.
+They remain an important vehicle for informing local people about the health of their community as well as providing the necessary information for decision makers in local authorities and local health services on health priorities and service gaps that need to be addressed.

-The first APHR for Thurrock has been produced to reflect the joined up working already happening since the transition of public health into the council on 1 April 2013.
+The first APHR for Thurrock has been produced to reflect the joined up working already happening since the transition of public health into the Council on 1 April 2013.

-Some for the things that determine our health and wellbeing are within our control while others happen to us.
+Some of the things that determine our health and wellbeing are within our control while others happen to us.
 Thurrock is evolving into an exciting place to live with great people and richly diverse communities, with growing numbers of young people complementing the increasing numbers of older people